 How to choose the right playhouse: tips from the experts

-What better way to make sure you select the right playhouse for your children than talking to other parents who already own one?
+The best way to make sure you select the right playhouse for your children is by talking to other parents who already own one.
 We asked some of our favourite family bloggers for their advice.
 Don’t buy a new playhouse without reading these five top tips…

-A plastic playhouse is bright and colourful and, because it’s lightweight, easy to move, but does a plastic playhouse really make sense?
+Plastic playhouses are bright and colourful and, because they’re lightweight, easy to move.
+But does a plastic playhouse really make sense?
 Our bloggers prefer wood – as Natasha who writes the UK lifestyle and parenting blog Serenity You says:

 Longevity and versatility are important considerations when choosing a playhouse, but so is sustainability says Katy of popular family travel blog Otis and Us: